vduce/randa-kassis-website/public/gallery/companion/companion16.md

 Greco was a wild cat when he first came to us.
 Untouchable.
 You couldn’t get near him.
 But as we all know, food is the only reliable way to corrupt—even cats.
 Slowly, he softened.

 Then came Bobbie—an older cat, with an unusual, almost austere appearance, and a deeply ingrained mistrust of humans.
 He would hiss forcefully at the mere sight of a person.
 In truth, I couldn’t blame him.
 His suspicion seemed entirely reasonable, even wise.
-But something unexpected happened: Greco adopted him**.** And Bobbie, over time, began to let go of his suspicion, as though borrowing a little courage from his companion.
+But something unexpected happened: Greco adopted him.
+And Bobbie, over time, began to let go of his suspicion, as though borrowing a little courage from his companion.
 He stopped hissing.
 He started trusting.

 In Rome, Greco and Bobbie were inseparable.
 They claimed their room entirely—no other cats dared enter, and only persons were permitted in only to clean and feed them.
 They lived like an eccentric old couple—utterly devoted, delightfully territorial.